The story of Elihu Yale as you’ve never heard it before!

 A lot of the story is pure fiction but all Catherine’s family background is authentic.

-The novel, my seventh, is due for publication on 8th April thanks to a successful crowd funding campaign in which readers were able to pre-order copies.
+The novel, my seventh, is now available thanks to a successful crowd funding campaign in which readers were able to pre-order copies.
 That’s nothing new, of course.
 It’s exactly how writers like John Milton and Mark Twain (plus countless other authors between the 17th and 19th Centuries) always worked.
 They had to fund their own books, Paradise Lost and The Adventures of Huckleberry Finn, through ‘subscriptions’, taking pre-orders to cover the publication costs.

 I like to write historical fiction in a particular way.
 To bring some lesser-known but important periods and incidents to a wider public.
 In this case the story of nabob philanthropist Elihu Yale yet a very different story from the one we think we know.
 Yale the Indian slave trader.
 Yale the philanderer.
 Yale the usurer.